mjamecny/vodhub/README.md

 # VODhub

-Little app built with React for searching and saving Twitch VODs and clips.
+Little app built with React for searching and saving Twitch VODs, clips and streamers.
 Favorites are saved to localStorage.

 ## Features

 - Search VODs and clips for specific streamer
-- Add VOD and clip to favorites
+- Add VOD, clip or streamer to favorites
-- Delete VOD(s) or clips from favorites
+- Delete VOD(s), clip(s) or streamer(s) from favorites
 - Favorites saved to localStorage
 - Open VOD or clip in modal window
 - Check if streamer is live